Attack of the 50 Foot Cheerleader

 Attack of the 50 Foot Cheerleader is a 2012 American 3D science fiction comedy horror film directed by Kevin O'Neill and produced by Roger Corman as his first 3D production.
-The film stars Treat Williams, Sean Young, and Jena Sims.
-The film was released on August 25, 2012 on Epix.
+The film stars Treat Williams, Sean Young, Olivia Alexander and Jena Sims.
+The film was released on August 25, 2012, on Epix.

 Plot

 Cassie Stratford is a plain science nerd, whose mother was captain of the cheer squad at Iron Coast University and president of Zeta Mu Sorority, so she is pressured to join both cheerleading and the sorority.
 However, Brittany Andrews, current Zeta President and Cheer Captain rejects her.

 Cassie works in the Biology Building of the University, where she and her friend Kyle are working on a drug that turns things beautiful.
 In the night, Cassie steals the drug and injects herself with it.
 While she does become beautiful and makes the cheer squad when one of the cheerleaders is injured, she then discovers the drug has a side effect when she starts to grow taller and taller until she is a giantess.

-Brittany discovers this and tries to seduce Kyle into telling her the secret, which leads to her being accidentally injected with more of the drug than Cassie and growing also.
+Brittany discovers this and tries to seduce Kyle into telling her the secret, which leads to her being accidentally injected with more of the drug than Cassie and also growing into a giantess.
 Brittany makes her way to the stadium.

 Brittany enters the stadium where Cassie confronts Brittany which leads to a catfight, Cassie wins the fight by injecting Brittany with a drug overdose of the antidote before knocking her out.
 Kyle then injects Cassie with the antidote and she is returned to normal.
 While Cassie and Kyle kiss, Brittany is shrunken to dwarf size due to the overdose and is made fun of by her fellow cheerleading squad.